eea/gemet/docs/new_api/source/index.rst

 Currently it is just a string, but we want to make GEMET part of the Semantic Web and browsable as Linked Data.
-What this means is that is you visit a concept URI with a webbrowser, you'll see a webpage.
+What this means is that if you visit a concept URI with a webbrowser, you'll see a webpage.
 If you use a `linked data <http://wifo5-03.informatik.uni-mannheim.de/bizer/pub/LinkedDataTutorial/>`_ browser, with an **Accept-header** of ``application/rdf+xml``, then an RDF document will be returned.

 Using the API as a ReST service